Monday, June 17, 2013

 If you struck up a conversation next to someone seated on an airplane, and after a few minutes you eventually told them that you were an author who had a book of poetry published, how would you answer their next question: “What’s the book about?”

-What have you been doing to promote Fair Copy, and what have those experiences been like for you?
+What have you been doing to promote The Youngest Butcher in Illinois, and what have those experiences been like for you?

 What advice do you wish someone had given you before your first book came out?